 Many sites will use a free e-book as bait to sign up for a newsletter: one up them by giving your ebook away before they sign up for the newsletter.
 It may seem counterintuitive, but this kind of gesture can have potential audience members warm up to you much faster.

-You don’t necessarily need to be connected to the footloose better known member of the band The Bacon Brothers, but if you’ve got endorsements or testimonials, especially if they’re from prominent members of your industry or public figures that your target audience respects or admires, now’s the time to use them.
+You don’t necessarily need to be connected to celebrities and the like, but if you’ve got endorsements or testimonials, especially if they’re from prominent members of your industry or public figures that your target audience respects or admires, now’s the time to use them.

 Social media can be a great way to get some digital sound bites from prominent figures.
 This is also where you can get creative.
 Some campaigns go the humor route with slogans like, “Check out the revolutionary cheese product that got Bill Gates saying, “Wait, who are you again?”
 If you can get a conversation going on social media about your business, chances are there will be plenty of material for you to mine.

 Just because we’re done covering the anatomy of a good landing page doesn’t mean that your work is done.
 And that’s because an amazingly optimized landing page is hardly ever born that way.
 For every good landing page you come across, there are dozens of slightly less good versions that other people have been subjected to.

 In other words, in order to optimize your landing pages, you must become an expert at experimentation and refinement.

 “What looks better?
 A. Or B. One.
 Or two.”

 Split testing is a simple way to determine which elements of your landing page work best.
 Essentially, you create two nearly identical landing pages where only a single element differs.
 This is your “A or B,” the split.
 You then direct your traffic to either page and track to see if that difference affected your statistics at all.